jitsi/handbook/docs/devops-guide/docker.md

 ### Jitsi Meet configuration

 Jitsi-Meet uses two configuration files for changing default settings within the web interface: ``config.js`` and ``interface_config.js``.
-The files are located within the ``CONFIG/web/`` directory configured within your environment file.

-These files are re-created on every container restart.
-If you'd like to provide your own settings, create your own config files:
+Both files are generated inside the container on every start and are not written to the host, so editing them directly is not possible.
+If you'd like to provide your own settings, create your own config files in the ``CONFIG/web/`` directory configured within your environment file:
 ``custom-config.js`` and ``custom-interface_config.js``.

-It's enough to provide your relevant settings only, the docker scripts will append your custom files to the default ones!
+It's enough to provide your relevant settings only, the docker scripts will append your custom files to the generated ones!

 ### Authentication